stefanos50/CARLA2Real/README.md

 ### Features

-* Out-of-the-box compatibility, and code for training an enhanced model from CARLA to any real or synthetic dataset.
+* Out-of-the-box compatibility, and code for training an enhancement model from CARLA to any real or synthetic dataset.
 * Code for extracting a synthetic dataset (including G-Buffers) in synchronization mode.
 * Parameterization from a yaml config file rather than directly interacting with the code.
 * Dataset generation of RGB and their corresponding enhanced frames with annotations for Semantic Segmentation, Object Detection, and Autonomous Driving.